nates/examiner/README.md

 ```

 ## Setup
-Put your unchecked HTTPS proxies in proxies.txt like below:
+Put your unchecked HTTPS or SOCKS5 proxies in proxies.txt like below:
 ```
 1.2.3.4:8080
 1.2.3.4:80